canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/medium/q3/QuestionText.md

 - Main Method:
     - A `main` method which initializes one **Newspaper** class with the date 2021/12/5 and the story of `The votes are in!` and print it using **toString** method.
-    - Then initialize a new **Newspaper** object without parameters, and print it, and use the `makeCopy` method to copy the previous object into the new one and finally print it again.
+    - Then initialize a new **Newspaper** object without parameters, print it, and use the `makeCopy` method to copy the previous object into the new one and finally print it again.